 The summer break gives us time to recharge and re-evaluate why we do this challenging work.
 We can see beyond the daily challenges associated with teaching and remember why we chose to pursue a career in education.

 - What do we hope to achieve?

 The beginning of the school year is a time of renewed energy and excitement, which makes it the perfect time to articulate our WHY.
 Once you have articulated your why, capture it!
 Make a visual reminder of why you teach and post it somewhere in your classroom where you can see it each morning.
 Reread your why statement each morning before students flood into your classroom.
 This daily reminder of why you teach will help you stay focused on your purpose at the start of each day.
 Start the New Year by Articulating Your WHY

 #2 Build a Learning Community Both On and Offline

-Second, icebreakers and community building activities are critical to helping students develop their social presence in the classroom and online.
+Second, icebreakers and community-building activities are critical to helping students develop the students’ social presence in the classroom and online.
 Teachers who want to explore strategies for building community can check out the following blog posts and articles.

 - Plan Epic Icebreakers to Build Community

 - Scavenger Hunt: Get Kids Talking on the 1st Day of School

 - Build an Online Community to Complement Your in Class Community